faisal0606/Fast-Cleaner-battery-saver/README.md

 - The company uses the user's ad identifier, visit history, cookie data, etc. ("activity log") to provide useful advertising to the users considering their characteristics.
 An Advertising id is a nonpersistent, non-persistent identifier that is used to provide customized information or advertising to users with an id issued by the mobile operating system and is not used to identify individuals.

-- Custom ad service providers that collect activity logs: [온라인 맞춤광고 사업자명 나열]
+- Custom ad service providers that collect activity logs:

 - Items in the activity log you collect: advertising id, visit history, cookie data